mkbaldwin/mkbaldwin.github.io/_posts/2016-12-09-static-site-contact-form.md

-If you are like me and use a static site generator for your website/blog you gain a lot of nice benefits in terms of security and speed.
+If you are like me and use a static site generator for your website/blog you gain a lot of nice benefits in terms of simpler hosting, security, and performance.
 However, certain tasks that usually require server-side code require a different approach.
 I recently added a contact form to my website using Google Forms, Sheets, and Apps Script to create an embedded contact form with email